Women’s Surgical Services

 - Do not use hot tubs or get in a swimming pool until your wound is completely healed.

 - Change the sheets on your bed often, at least weekly.
 If there is any drainage from your wound, change more often.

 CASE MANAGEMENT & DISCHARGE PLANNING

 Case Management is a program designed to ensure that you will receive the most appropriate and efficient care possible while you are a patient at Brookwood Baptist Medical Center.
 Your case manager is a registered nurse who has advanced knowledge and experience with patients who have health problems similar to yours.
 The case manager will work with your physician, nurses and other professionals within the hospital to coordinate the services that are provided for you.

 Discharge Planning begins when you first meet with your Case Manager or Discharge Planner.
 This ensures a safe and timely transition to your next level of care.
 In most cases, you should know your potential discharge day within 24-48 hours of going home.
 If unsure, ask your nurse or case manager.
 Should you or your physician choose home health services, outpatient physical therapy, skilled nursing facility services or inpatient rehab, your case manager will assist in making these arrangements.
 Services may be limited based on your personal insurance benefits.
 Please call your insurer if you have any questions regarding your coverage.

-IN CLOSING When you return home, be sure to follow the post-operative care instructions provided by your physician and hospital staff.
+When you return home, be sure to follow the post-operative care instructions provided by your physician and hospital staff.
 It’s important to follow your physician’s advice for the timing of your follow-up office visit.
 Should you have any questions or concerns in the days following your procedure, please call your physician’s office directly.

 We hope this booklet has provided you with valuable information concerning your scheduled procedure.
 Thank you for choosing the women’s surgical services at Brookwood Baptist Medical Center for your health care needs.
 We strive to exceed your expectations and to provide high-quality care.